Export to Web

 Godot editor setup

-Add a web export in the Godot Editor.
-In the top menu bar, go to Project > Export... and configure it there.
+To export your game using gdext to the web, add a web export in the Godot Editor.
+It can be configured at Project > Export... in the top menu bar.
 Make sure to turn on the Extensions Support checkbox.

 Example of export screen